fungamer2-2/AmoreliaAI/README.md

 ## Memory system

 The AI companion also has a long-term memory system to recall relevant memories from previous conversations.
 It includes two types of memory: short-term and long-term.

+- Short-term memory: Memories that the AI has either experienced recently or recalled recently.
+This has a limited capacity, and any memories that get flushed out of short-term memory are sent to long-term memory.
+- Long term memory: Stores the memories and experiences to be retrieved whenever they become relevant.
+Recalled memories return to short-term memory.